zero804/gitter/docs/blog/threaded-messages-gitlab-integration.md

 ### What's not implemented yet

-We are confident that we are releasing threaded conversations in a state that is usable without any headaches and it provides a lot of value.
-That being said, threaded conversations don't support the full messaging feature set you are used to from the current normal room messaging.
+Keeping a [low-level of shame](https://about.gitlab.com/handbook/values/#low-level-of-shame), we are releasing threaded conversations in a usable state with lots of value but there are still some use cases we want to address.

 The main missing features are: